thegoodideaco/visualizing-hierarchies/src/router/visual-theory/gestalts.md

 ## Structured Design

-It seems apparant that this approach of grouping and categorizing is in alot of what we do, even outside of our visual sense...
+It seems apparant that this approach of grouping and categorizing is in alot of what we do, even outside of our visual perception...
 We order groups of information based on a rating of importance.

 We use this format logically, as well as visually perceiving the world around us.